 Part One (60 Multiple Choice Questions – 90 minutes)

 The multiple-choice, or quantitative, section is primarily focused on infant and early childhood mental health knowledge specific to work with infants, young children, and their families.
 Most questions will be related to direct service, but there will be some questions related to reflective supervision/consultation, policy, and research.
 The multiple-choice section is the same for all Specialist and Mentor applicants.
 Knowledge gained through course work, specialized in-service training, and self-study will be most useful in this section of the exam.
 IMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 3), and families.
 ECMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 6), and families.

 Part Two (Vignettes – 90 minutes)

 The Administration domain is the primary focus of the Policy exam.
-Policy applicants are asked to demonstrate a capacity to promote infant and early childhood mental health principles and practices within and across systems.
+Policy applicants are asked to demonstrate a capacity to promote IECMH principles and practices within and across systems.

 The Research & Evaluation domain is the primary focus of the Research/Faculty exam.
-Research/Faculty applicants will demonstrate a commitment to infant and early childhood mental health principles and practices related to research or course planning and instruction.
-In the Research/Faculty exam, applicants are asked to respond to two vignettes.
-One scenario is more specific to teaching and the other scenario is more specific to empirical research.
+In the Research/Faculty exam, one scenario is more specific to teaching; the other scenario is more specific to empirical research.
+Research/Faculty applicants will demonstrate a commitment to IECMH principles and practices related to research or course planning and instruction.